 Meditation: Why was Judas critical of Mary's lovely deed?
 Judas viewed her act as extravagant wastefulness because of greed.
 A person views things according to what it inside the heart and soul.
 Judas was an embittered man and had a warped sense of what was precious and valuable, especially to God.
 Jesus had put Judas in charge of their common purse, no doubt because he was gifted in financial matters.
 The greatest temptation we can face will often come in the area of our greatest strength or gifting.
-Judas used money entrusted to him for wrong and hurtful purposes.
+Sadly, Judas used money entrusted to him for wrong and hurtful purposes.
 He allowed greed and personal gain to corrupt his heart and to warp his view of things.
 He was critical towards Mary because he imputed unworthy motives.
 Do you examine your heart correctly when you impute wrong or unworthy motives towards others?
+Does love of money taint or possibly destroy your love for Christ?